As an employer, you must agree: compensation management is one of the most delicate areas of running a business.

 What is Compensation Management?

-Compensation management is how a company determines, organizes and administers the monetary and non-monetary rewards given to its employees in exchange for their time and work.
-What you, as an HR leader, includes on employees’ compensation plan is completely related to performance management.
+Compensation management is how a determines, organizes and administers the monetary and non-monetary rewards given to its employees in exchange for their time and work.
+What you, as an leader, includes on employees’ compensation plan is completely related to performance management.

 In a nutshell, it answers the following question: What am I offering to my employees in exchange for their work and how are those incentives organized?